 - All testing requests will be reviewed by the PJM Reliability Engineers and Power Dispatchers to ensure that there is no conflict between the testing and any planned transmission outage.
-PJM will give the MOC (or TO for synchronous condenser testing) a suggestion for a more appropriate date and time to conduct the test, if necessary. - The PJM Reliability Engineer and Power Dispatcher will review and approve the test in accordance with the established PJM procedure. - The PJM Reliability Engineer will ensure that PJM dispatch is aware of scheduled reactive capability tests and communicate the pre-studied mitigating action plan to PJM control room staff. - Once the PJM Reliability Engineer is contacted by the MOC (or TO for synchronous condenser testing), they will contact the TOsof all regions concerned in order to initiate the transmission study process.
-They will verify the expected unit output levels with the MOC (or TO for synchronous condenser testing) and ensure that the AVR is in service. - The PJM Reliability Engineer will re-evaluate the pre-studied mitigating action plan prior to test commencement and communicate any necessary adjustments to the impacted parties. - The PJM Reliability Engineer and/or Dispatch will discuss possible mitigationstrategies with the appropriate TOs. - The PJM Reliability Engineer will contact the MOC (or TO for synchronous condenser testing) no later than two hours prior to scheduled testing to inform them whether mitigation steps will be required. - The PJM Reliability Engineer will coordinate with the appropriate MOCsand TOsin order to implement the selected mitigation strategy.
+PJM will give the MOC (or TO for synchronous condenser testing) a suggestion for a more appropriate date and time to conduct the test, if necessary. - The PJM Reliability Engineer and Power Dispatcher will review and approve the test in accordance with the established PJM procedure. - The PJM Reliability Engineer will ensure that PJM dispatch is aware of scheduled reactive capability tests and communicate the pre-studied mitigating action plan to PJM control room staff. - Once the PJM Reliability Engineer is contacted by the MOC (or TO for synchronous condenser testing), they will contact the TOs of all regions concerned in order to initiate the transmission study process.
+They will verify the expected unit output levels with the MOC (or TO for synchronous condenser testing) and ensure that the AVR is in service. - The PJM Reliability Engineer will re-evaluate the pre-studied mitigating action plan prior to test commencement and communicate any necessary adjustments to the impacted parties. - The PJM Reliability Engineer and/or Dispatch will discuss possible mitigation strategies with the appropriate TOs. - The PJM Reliability Engineer will contact the MOC (or TO for synchronous condenser testing) no later than two hours prior to scheduled testing to inform them whether mitigation steps will be required. - The PJM Reliability Engineer will coordinate with the appropriate MOCs and TOs in order to implement the selected mitigation strategy. - The PJM Reliability Engineer will coordinate with the TO and MOC in making MVAR output step changes with the testing unit.